nf-core/scdownstream/docs/usage.md

 Tools with implemented support for GPU acceleration are:

 - cellbender
+- scvi-tools
   - scVI/scANVI (including reference mapping)
   - scAR
   - solo
+- rapids-singlecell
+  - scrublet

 To utilize GPU acceleration, you need to specify the `gpu` profile.
 This will make the tool steps use cuda-enabled environments and it will tell the tools to use the GPU.
 All processes which support GPU acceleration are marked with the `process_gpu` label.